Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

-On May 26, the International Energy Agency (IEA) released its latest report saying that investment in clean energy will continue to exceed investment in fossil fuels in 2023, when solar energy projects will surpass the amount spent on oil for the first time.
+On May 26, the International Energy Agency (IEA) released its latest report stating that investment in clean energy will continue to exceed investment in fossil fuels in 2023, when solar energy projects will surpass the amount spent on oil for the first time.

 Clean energy projects continue to thrive